RyouMon/FavoritesCrawler/README.md

 Crawl your personal favorite images, photo albums, comics from website.

+# Warning!
+- Not ready for production.
+- Appropriately reduce the crawling speed in the future and provide options to set performance, but your account is still at risk of being disabled by the website.

-Plan to support:
+# Plan to support
 - pixiv.net (crawl your bookmarks for illust)
 - yande.re (crawl posts that you voted)
 - immpic.com (crawl your favorites for albums)
 - instagram.com
 - nhentai.net

-Already support:
+# Already support
 - pixiv.net (must login), Thanks for project [PixivPy](https://github.com/upbit/pixivpy).
-- yande.re (must login, only input your username)
+- yande.re (require your username)
 - lmmpic.com (must login)
+- nhentai.net  (must login)

 # Requirements
 - Python3.6+